GooboGobbo/GooboGobbo/README.md

 # 👨‍💻 My Coding Portfolio

 Welcome to my portfolio!
-Here, you'll find a selection of projects that showcase my skills in coding, data analysis, and web development.
+Here, you'll find a selection of projects that showcase my skills in coding and data analysis.
 I’m passionate about turning raw data into meaningful insights and creating interactive applications.
 Below are my key projects.

 ### Notable Projects